Badillo was the representative for New York’s 21st congressional district and was a Democrat. He served from 1971 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Badillo is shown as a purple triangle. (analysis methodology)
+Badillo is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Badillo sponsored bills primarily in these issue areas:

 Government Operations and Politics (31%) Economics and Public Finance (15%) Crime and Law Enforcement (12%) Housing and Community Development (9%) Civil Rights and Liberties, Minority Issues (8%) Labor and Employment (8%) Immigration (8%) Law (8%)

 Some of Badillo’s most recently sponsored bills include...

 - H.R.
 8816 (95th): A bill to establish a special impact job creation program for areas ...

 - H.R.
 8925 (95th): A bill for the relief of Fernando Gutierrez Lazo and Dolores Moya ...

 - H.R.
 8815 (95th): A bill to provide that any bank or depository institution situated in ...